ibowditch/userdocs/server.md

 the end of the season, it just shows the current list of Officer positions, with the members who hold those positions.
 Small changes can be made in case of retirement or departures as needed.

-If the date is after the end of the season, and no Officers have yet been saved for the new season, the system will offer to copy the list of Officers from the previous season to the new season.
-This new list can then be edited as required to get to the new list of Officers, then saved to update the records.
+If the date is after the end of the season, and no Officers have yet been saved for the new season, the system will also show a button that allows you to **"Copy Officers to <new season>"**.
+If you click this button, the system will create new Officer records for all positions in the new season using the same names as the previous season.
+You can then edit this list by changing the names of the officers to match the election results, then Save to update the system.

 ### Add New Member